Fanafjorden

-Fanafjorden is a fjord in the city-municipality of Bergen in Vestland county, Norway.
-The 8.5 km long fjord is a fjord arm that branches off of the Korsfjorden fjord and cuts into the large Bergen Peninsula.
+Fanafjorden is a fjord in Bergen Municipality in Vestland county, Norway.
+It lies about 15 km south of the centre of the city of Bergen.
+The 8.5 km long fjord is a fjord arm that branches off of the main Krossfjorden and cuts into the large Bergen Peninsula.
 The deepest point in the fjord reaches 160 m below sea level.
-The fjord is located between the small Krokeide peninsula (on the south) and the village area of Milde in Ytrebygda, and forms a natural boundary between the city boroughs of Fana and Ytrebygda.
+The fjord is located between the small Krokeide peninsula (on the south) and the village area of Milde in the borough of Ytrebygda.
+The fjord forms a natural boundary between the city boroughs of Fana and Ytrebygda.
 The urban area of Fanahammeren lies at the eastern end of the fjord.